 Now it’s your turn!

-Walk through the following steps, based on the sample process app provided with the .twxfile.
+Walk through the following steps, based on the sample process app provided with the

-Work with digital properties
+Work with digital propertiesprocess, and claim the task.

 In this first part of the series, you got an overview of how to combine business processes and blockchain.
 Then you learned how to make assets that are stored on a blockchain available in an IBM BPM process.
 To make blockchain assets available, you discovered a REST service using the Swagger definition for an example blockchain business network.
 You used the generated service in a service flow, queried the blockchain for data, and used the data in a human service, so that business users can work with the data.